nusco/tutorials/docs/linux/step_six.md

         WARNING: login credentials saved in C:\Users\sven\.docker\config.json
         Login Succeeded

-7. Type the `docker push` command to push your image to your new repository.
+7. Use the `docker push` command to push your image to your new repository.

         $ docker push maryatdocker/docker-whale
         The push refers to a repository [maryatdocker/docker-whale] (len: 1)